 Before we dive into a satisfying freefall regarding the translation of book to screen for a fiercely coveted novel, I’m going to be an obscenely cruel host.
 We’re not going to jump straight into actors, depths, and representations.
-Instead, we’re going to stay briefly mundane and necessary for a important consideration.
+Instead, we’re going to stay briefly mundane and necessary for a important consideration before this review of American Gods Season 1 Episode 1.

 In an intensely interesting interview attached to the end of the Audible narration of American Gods, Neil Gaiman discusses the process for the novel.
 He mentions that the writing the process for the novel took five years to write and many of the inspirations arose from his long drive through America.
 American Gods was first released in 2001.